Katarina Konstantinović

 Katarina Konstantinović (Serbian Cyrillic; Катарина Константиновић; 1848–1910) was a Serbian noblewoman and a descendant of the Obrenović dynasty as the daughter of Princess Anka Obrenović.
 She was also the first cousin of King Milan I to whom she acted as his de facto first lady of the royal court after the Queen, Natalie Keshko, separated from him.

 Katarina married twice.
-Prior to her first marriage, she was the mistress of her cousin, the Serbian ruler, Prince Mihailo Obrenović III, who was considering a divorce from his childless wife Julia Hunyady de Kéthely to make Katarina his consort.
+Prior to her first marriage, she was the mistress of her cousin, the Serbian ruler, Prince Mihailo Obrenović III, who was considering a divorce from his childless wife Princess Julia to make Katarina his consort.
 On 10 June 1868, while she, Prince Mihailo and Princess Anka were strolling through Kosutnjak park near the royal country residence, assassins shot and killed her lover and mother, and left her wounded.
 That same year (1868) she married General Milivoje Blaznavac, by whom she had two children.
-Following his death in 1873, she married her cousin Mihailo Bogičević.
+Following his death in 1873, she married her cousin Mihailo Bogićević, Serbian Minister of Construction and two times Mayor of Belgrade.

 Family

 Katarina was born in 1848, the daughter of Alexander Konstantinović and the erudite society leader Princess Anka Obrenović, the niece of Miloš Obrenović I, Prince of Serbia and the founder of the Obrenović dynasty.
-She had one brother, Colonel Alexander Konstantinović (died 1914) and an illegitimate half-sister, Simeona (died 1915), born of her mother's relationship with her brother-in-law, Jovan Ghermani.
+She had one brother, Colonel Alexander Konstantinović (died 1914) and an illegitimate half-sister, Simeona Lahovary (died 1915), born of her mother's relationship with her brother-in-law, Jovan Ghermani.